According To Emergent Norm Theory, Crowds Are Filled With Folly

 In the vast arena of financial markets, where fortunes are made and lost with the tick of a clock, a peculiar phenomenon emerges – the behaviour of crowds.
 According to emergent-norm theory, these crowds are often characterized as irrational, stupid, and reckless when it comes to investing.
 But is this a fair assessment?
 Or does it oversimplify a complex interplay of psychological, social, and economic factors?
 This essay aims to dissect this claim, drawing upon diverse fields of study and the insights of great thinkers to paint a more nuanced picture of crowd behaviour in investment scenarios.

 To begin with, we must understand the foundations of emergent-norm theory.
-This theory, developed by Ralph H. Turner and Lewis M. Killian in the 1950s, posits that crowd behavior is not inherently irrational or mindless.
+This theory, developed by Ralph H. Turner and Lewis M. Killian in the 1950s, posits that crowd behaviour is not inherently irrational or mindless.
 Instead, it suggests new norms emerge within a crowd as individuals interact and respond to novel situations.
 These emergent norms then guide subsequent behaviour, creating what may appear to outsiders as irrational or reckless actions.

 However, when applied to investing, this theory takes on new dimensions.
 The financial markets are not merely a gathering of individuals but a complex adaptive system where information, emotion, and capital flow in intricate patterns.
 To truly understand crowd behaviour in this context, we must delve deeper into Mass psychology, behavioural finance, and even the cutting-edge field of neuroeconomics.